By Leslie Hammer, PhD and Lindsey Alley, MS

 - Asking team members to identify days they are not available due to personal or other commitments.
 Take into consideration flexible work options and make sure team members are aware of each other’s schedules and availability to enable them to switch shifts if needed.

 - Identifying team activities/projects that have flexible deadlines in case an unexpected life conflict occurs.

 - Considering (and expressing empathy for) your staff’s new work-life conflicts.
 They are counting on you to understand the current landscape and let them know which of their ongoing tasks should be paused and which should be prioritized.

 - Establishing email and meeting guidelines and defining clear expectations for when and how staff should track their work, share updates, and turn in assignments.
 Having consistent, streamlined processes and templates will reduce employees’ cognitive and logistical burdens.

 Employees who are currently displaced due to temporary and permanent lay-offs, or whose self-employment and contract work has been discontinued, require additional, tailored resources and guidance from organizational leaders and the government.
 It is for this reason we have planned a follow-up article that will focus specifically on guidance for managing job loss.
 Stay tuned for that!

-For additional guidance on mitigating employees’ fears, reducing stigma, and connecting employees to resources, please refer to the Cascade Centers tip sheet for managers and leaders what or view our tipsheet on what Supervisors/Managers can do to support and respond to employees during the COVID-19 Epidemic or get access to OHWC’s Pandemic Response Micro-training for Supervisors and Managers.
+For additional guidance on mitigating employees’ fears, reducing stigma, and connecting employees to resources, please refer to the Cascade Centers tip sheet for managers and leaders ,view our tipsheet on what Supervisors/Managers can do to support and respond to employees during the COVID-19 Epidemic or get access to OHWC’s Pandemic Response Micro-training for Supervisors and Managers.

 For more information on work-life balance and supervisor support organizational training programs, visit www.yourworkpath.com.